nachoverdon/cowabunga-theme/README.md

-cowabunga-theme
+Cowabunga theme
 ===============

-A CodeMirror colorfull theme with a dark background.
+A colorfull theme with a dark background.

+At this time it is only available for CodeMirror.